duncanparker/tym/README.md

 - List build full set of requirements in this README
 - Improve installation intructions
 - Allow/handle implicit casts from char to other types, from int to float, etc...
+- Change postgres to use libpq, derelict, or odbc instead of psql
 - Create parameterized query factory to build queries based on the objects fed into it (including creation/altering of tables, indexes0)
 - Create an authentication method and tokeniser and limit access to sensitive functionality based on cookies.
 - Add documentation to classes, methods and properties.